GluuFederation/docs-ce-prod/docs/source/installation-guide/install.md

 # Installation
 ## Overview
 There are Gluu Server Linux packages for Ubuntu, CentOS, RHEL and Debian operating systems.
-The installation procedure is similar across all the distributions:
+The installation procedure is similar across all distributions:

 1. [Install the Linux package](#1-install-gluu-server-package)
 2. [Start the Gluu Server and log into the container](#2-start-the-gluu-server-and-log-in)